 Cruising through Lincoln Heights, California, you’re likely to encounter the thunderous exhaust of a black and chrome motorcycle storming down the ave.

-“Oh yea, we ride,” says Penelope Lopez.
+But don’t worry.
+That’s just the Lopez twins: Hog-riders, app developers, and Airbnb hosts.
+“Oh yea, we ride,” says a grinning Penelope Lopez.
 “We like the sense of freedom.”

 “Oh yea, we ride.”

-Penelope and America began hosting on Airbnb three years ago to help their parents, who immigrated to America from Mexico when the sisters were young.
+Penelope and America started hosting on Airbnb three years ago to help their parents.
 “Our mom and dad bought this house during the housing bubble,” says America.
 “And when the bubble burst, we needed a way to cover the mortgage, so we looked into Airbnb and have been doing it ever since.”

 The two sisters list private rooms in their cozy single-family home that they share with their mom, grandmother and tiny pup, Doritos.